Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

 where $\mathcal{L}(\cdot)$ is the given loss function, e.g., Softmax Cross-Entropy (CE) loss.
 In sample selection strategy, previous works mainly focus on designing high-effectively selection criteria.
-A universal training objective on the selected clean set can be written as
+Here, we give a universal training objective on the selected clean set, which is written as {